 Make a lasting difference for children and families in our community by volunteering as a Family Group Conference (FGC) Coordinator.
-This FREE training will prepare you to facilitate family group conferences for children with a parent in recovery.
+This FREE training prepares volunteers to facilitate family group conferences for children with a parent in recovery.
 These family group conferences are offered by the Center for Dispute Resolution as part of Alternative Opportunities Inc.’s Regional Partnership Grant program, which provides treatment, education, support, and other services for families in recovery.

 Family group conferences bring a family together with their relatives, friends, and other supportive people in their lives to develop a plan to support the parent in recovery and ensure the safety and well-being of the children involved.